 Skin flap surgery

-With skin flap surgery, tissue is taken from another part of the body and moved to the chest to form a breast.
+With skin flap surgery, the surgeon takes tissue from another part of the body and moves it to the chest to rebuild the breast.

-The tissue to reconstruct the breast is usually taken from the abdomen but may be taken from other places on the body, including the buttock, back, or thigh.
+The surgeon usually removes this tissue from the abdomen.
+However, it may come from other places on the body, including the buttock, back, or thigh.

-Breast reconstruction with flap surgery is a very complex surgery, as it involves transferring tissue from one area of the body to another.
-This surgery is done using one of two methods:
+Skin flap surgery highly complex, as it involves transferring tissue from one area of the body to another.
+Two methods are available for this surgery: